tkamag/AWS-Data-DEA-C01-Course/Data_Analytics_Fundamentals.md

 This reinforces the other letters in the acronym.
 The data will be eventually consistent.
 In other words, a change will eventually be made to every copy.
 However, the data will be available in whatever state it is during the propagation of the change.

 ![Alt text](fig/20.png)

+### D.4 Introduction to the ETL process
+Your data analysis solution requires a process **to gather, transform, and move data into a new analytical data store**.
+This process is known as an ``ETL`` operation.
+> ``ETL`` operations **allow you to ensure that your data has the accuracy, precision, and depth you need to properly analyze the data and produce a complete data narrative through reports and dashboards.**

+#### D.4.1 AWS services in the ETL process

+AWS provides services for every phase of the ETL process.
+From data source storage to reporting, AWS has you covered.

+**Transforming your data – comparing Amazon EMR and AWS Glue**

+When it comes to performing the data transformation component of ETL, **there are two options within AWS**: ``Amazon EMR`` and ``AWS Glue``.
+These two services provide similar results but require different amounts of knowledge and time investment.

+* ``Amazon EMR`` is a **more hands-on approach to creating your data pipeline**.
+This service provides a **robust data collection and processing platform**.
+Using this service requires you to have strong technical knowledge and know-how on your team.
+The upside of this is that **you can create a more customized pipeline to fit your business needs**.
+Additionally, **your infrastructure costs may be lower than running the same workload** on ``AWS Glue``.

+* ``AWS Glue`` **is a serverless, managed ETL tool that provides a much more streamlined experience** than ``Amazon EMR``.
+This **makes the service great for simple ETL tasks, but you will not have as much flexibility** as with ``Amazon EMR``.
+You can also use ``AWS Glue`` **as a metastore for your final transformed** data by using the ``AWS Glue Data Catalog``.
+This catalog is a drop-in replacement for a Hive metastore.

+When making your decision about which of these tools to work with, decide with the end in mind.
+Are you going to want a continuous data pipeline that requires very little overhead?
+Do you need massive parallel data processing?
+How much customization will your data solution require?

+* ``AWS ETL`` services allow you to transform one data source type into a different storage format, including  relational, non-relational, and file-based destination formats.

+* ``AWS ETL`` services are easy to get started with, and you only pay for what you use.

+* These services allow you to use ``Apache Hadoop``, if you are comfortable with it, or use a number of other frameworks and even ``AWS Glue``, which requires no programming knowledge to use.